pyGrowler/Growler/README.rst

-The name Growler comes from the `beer bottle <http://en.wikipedia.org/wiki/Beer_bottle#Growler>`__ due to the apparent convention of giving python micro-frameworks fluid-container names.
+The name Growler comes from the `beer bottle <http://en.wikipedia.org/wiki/Beer_bottle#Growler>`__ due to the apparent convention of giving python micro-web-frameworks fluid container names.

 License